allegro/allegro.tech/_posts/2014-12-02-reinvent-conference-summary.md

 # After thoughts

 For us re:invent conference was a great experience as it gathered a lot of knowledge on cloud computing and positive vibe in a single place.
 We've learned a lot both from keynotes, new products announcements, sessions, bootcamps and chit-chats with people we met.
 We are looking forward for new re:inventions in 2015!

+***Update 02.12.2004***: Previously I wrote that Wojciech Lesicki is Product Owner of our private cloud infrastructure.
+Basically he is responsible for both private and public cloud infrastructures.
+I'm sorry for this mental shortcut.